-General Fund Balance and Reserves: The budget will increase the unassigned General Fund balance to \$4,192,000, which represents 27.6% at the 15% reserve level.
+General Fund Balance and Reserves: The budget will increase the unassigned General Fund balance to \$4,115,000, which represents 27.3% at the 15% reserve level.
 The City's policy is to maintain a minimum of 15% of annual expenditures in the available, or unassigned, General Fund balance, with a goal of reaching 20%.
 These funds are crucial for emergencies, such as natural disasters, and for addressing unanticipated shortfalls in revenues or unexpected increases in expenses.

 Our current financial stability has been largely maintained through reliance on non-sustainable funding sources, such as the temporary increase in building fees.
 This strategy has allowed us to keep the General Fund balance at an acceptable level without the need for drastic budget cuts.
-Presently, the balance stands at 27.6%, which is above the City's policy levels.
+Presently, the balance stands at 27.3%, which is above the City's policy levels.
 However, it is important to note that the one-time revenue from building fees is not expected to continue at the current level.
-Consequently, we are projecting a return to a \$1.4 million deficit in the next fiscal year.
+Consequently, we are projecting a return to a \$1.2 million deficit in the next fiscal year.

-If there are no significant changes in our revenue streams or expenditure patterns, the current forecast suggests that the reserve level may dip below the minimum threshold of 15% within the next three fiscal years, specifically by FY28-29.
+Looking ahead, we anticipate financial challenges.
+If there are no significant changes in our revenue streams or expenditure patterns, our current forecast suggests that the reserve level may dip below the minimum threshold of 15% within the next three fiscal years, specifically by FY29-30.
+This highlights the importance of developing sustainable financial strategies to ensure long-term fiscal health and stability.
 The following chart shows the projected General Fund balance (including pension trust balance) over the next ten years.
-It's important to note that this is a baseline forecast and does not yet account for potential revenue from the Barlow Hotel or the additional 1⁄4 cent sales tax, of which we are waiting for the opinion form the Attorney General.
-While the baseline projection below does raise concerns, it is based on the best information available at this time and includes several unknowns.
-Rather than signaling an immediate fiscal crisis, it highlights the importance of maintaining cautious to ensure long-term stability.
+This forecast does not include the Barlow Hotel, which would generate sufficient transient occupancy tax revenues to help stabilize fund balance over time.